Wedge Anchor Concrete

 3. Using a wire brush, compressed air or vacuum, clean the hole of all debris and dust.

-4. Thread nut onto threaded end of concrete wedge anchor so that the top of the nut is flush with the top of the concrete wedge anchor.
+4. Thread the nut onto the threaded end of concrete wedge anchor so that the top of the nut is flush with the top of the concrete wedge anchor.
 This will protect the threads from damage during installation.

 5. Insert concrete wedge anchor, clipped end first, into the predrilled hole in the concrete.
 If the concrete wedge anchor is being installed through a hole in a fixture, make sure that the hole diameter is larger than the diameter of the concrete wedge anchor being used.

-6. With a hammer, strike the nutted end of the concrete wedge anchor until a minimum of 6 threads are below the surface of the concrete or below the surface of the item being attached.
+6. With a hammer, strike the nutted end of the concrete wedge anchor until a minimum of 6 threads is below the surface of the concrete or below the surface of the item being attached.

 7. Using your fingers, tighten the nut.